-Another research line ascertained that during the transition returns to education in Russia were not improving and remained among the most deficient in the world (Cheidvasser and Benítez-Silva 2007).
-The contradiction with previous inferences and reasoning was explained by the omitted variable bias: past researchers did not account for regional covariates and rural area, thus ended up with overestimated return rates.
-It was highlighted that the excess of well-educated workers seemed to be the main underpinning factor of wage differentials in Russia after Soviet Union dissolution.
-Subsequently, Calvo et al. provided evidence on a reduction in skill premiums in Russia during the 2002 - 2012 period that was claimed to be one of the most relevant underlying forces explaining a deceleration in trends of widening wage inequality (Calvo, LÃ³pez-Calva, and Posadas 2015).
-Belskaya et al. evaluated a large-scale college expansion in Russia after the breakdown of the Soviet Union (Belskaya, Sabirianova Peter, and Posso 2014).
+Another research line ascertained that during the transition returns to education in Russia were not rising and remained among the lowest in the world (Cheidvasser and Benítez-Silva 2007).
+The contradiction with previous inferences and reasoning was explained by the omitted variable bias: past researchers did not account for regional covariates and rural residence, thus over-stating the returns.
+It was highlighted that the excess of well-educated workers seemed to be the main underpinning factor of wage differentials in Russia after the dissolution of the Soviet Union.
+Subsequently, Calvo et al. (2015) provide evidence on a reduction in skill premiums in Russia during the 2002 - 2012 period that was claimed to be one of the most relevant underlying forces explaining a deceleration in trends of widening wage inequality (Calvo, LÃ³pez-Calva, and Posadas 2015).
+Belskaya et al. (2014) evaluated a large-scale college expansion in Russia after the breakdown of the Soviet Union (Belskaya, Sabirianova Peter, and Posso 2014).
 Among the key conclusions is that as the number of university campuses grew, individuals with low returns to schooling grew as well.
 But for a marginal person, who switched into a treatment group as a result of new campuses opening, the total gains from attending a college are considerable and positive.
 Furthermore, the scholars found that students with higher returns are attracted more intensively by new campuses opened in constrained municipalities (small non-capital cities or those lacking higher education institutions before college expansion) in comparison to the unconstrained ones.
-Like the global patterns, studies in Russia have shown that in the post-soviet decade workers, hired in firms controlled/ owned by private organizations/individuals, retained a marked premium to education in contrast to workers employed in state companies.
-This is rooted in a greater flexibility of private firms, enabling to surmount restrictions caused by the rigidity of state wages, hence leading to larger returns to schooling (Clark 2003).
-Borisov 2007 was among the first who employed cohort analysis, using Mincerian wage equation for the Russian data, and found evidence favoring the existence of a powerful vintage effect (especially for men) at the labor market in Russia in the transition period: consecutive cohorts were paid more than the previous ones, keeping educational achievements constant; this phenomenon was entrenched in the specificity of a Soviet system, encouraging the pursuit of communist interests through extensive propaganda.
-A source of heterogeneity in rates of returns to education in Russia hails from gender differences like the patterns ensured globally: women received greater returns to higher education than men (e.g., Cheidvasser and Benítez-Silva 2007; Luk’yanova 2010).
-By the end of the first decade of the 21st century some scholars detected positive changes concerning tertiary education in Russia (and other BRIC countries): payoff rates to university completion have generally magnified relative to the rates in lower levels of education and were higher than returns to secondary schooling (Carnoy et al. 2012).
+Like the global patterns, studies in Russia have shown that in the post-Soviet decade, workers hired in firms controlled/ owned by private organizations/individuals, retained a marked premium to education in contrast to workers employed in state companies.
+This is rooted in a greater flexibility of private firms, enabling them to overcome restrictions caused by the rigidity of state wages, hence leading to higher returns to schooling (Clark 2003).
+Borisov (2007) was among the first who employed cohort analysis, using Mincerian wage equation with Russian data, and found evidence favoring the existence of a powerful vintage effect (especially for men) in the Russian labor market during the transition period: consecutive cohorts were paid more than the previous ones, keeping educational achievements constant; this phenomenon was entrenched in the specificity of a Soviet system, encouraging the pursuit of communist interests through extensive propaganda.
+A source of heterogeneity in rates of returns to education in Russia hails from gender differences, just like the patterns observed globally: women received higher returns to higher education than men (e.g., Cheidvasser and Benítez-Silva 2007; Luk’yanova 2010).
+By the end of the first decade of the 21st century, some scholars detected positive changes concerning tertiary education in Russia (and other BRIC countries): payoff rates to university completion have generally magnified relative to the rates in lower levels of education and were higher than returns to secondary schooling (Carnoy et al. 2012).
 This runs counter to the logic of capital theory, implying a decline in rank order of returns with education level, which should hold with a country’s economic advancement.
-Private rate of returns even accounting for tuition cost in Russia is especially high in business/economics as a study field (Carnoy et al. 2012).
-Additionally, rates of returns to vocational education were declared to be lower than payoffs to tertiary education (Borisov 2007).
-In a recent paper, Gimpelson 2019 argued that the labor market in Russia might be at risk of over-education, which leads to a reduction in educational premiums.
+Private rate of returns, even accounting for tuition cost, in Russia are especially high in business/economics as a field of study (Carnoy et al. 2012).
+Additionally, rates of returns to vocational education were found to be lower than payoffs to tertiary education (Borisov 2007).
+In a recent paper, Gimpelson (2019) argues that the labor market in Russia might be at risk of over-education, which leads to a reduction in educational premiums.

 | DATA